Sophic Logo gordian knotPediatric Cancer Clinical Trials Intelligence

 • Drug: ST-01156

-Summary: ST-01156 is a small molecule RBM39 degrader that targets the RBM39 splicing factor protein for degradation, modulating cellular RNA splicing responses in advanced solid tumors (Source: Summary of Web Search).
+Summary: ST-01156 is a small molecule RBM39 degrader that targets undruggable proteins by inducing degradation of RBM39, a splicing factor, for treatment of advanced solid malignancies including Ewing sarcoma; has orphan drug status (Source: Web Search).

 Key Inclusion